 Use technology together as a family

 If your child is keen to use technology, try and think of ways that you can use it together.
 A great idea is to watch a film as a family, and then have a discussion afterwards.
 This allows your child to think and engage with what they’re watching, rather than just passively consuming digital content.

 It’s important that, as a parent, you limit your own screen time around your children.
-Telling your child to turn off their video games whilst you’re sitting in front of the TV won’t do anyone any good.
+Telling your child to turn off their video games whilst you’re sitting in front of the TV or at the dinner table won’t do anyone any good.
 Children learn by example - if they see that you’re actively setting limits on your own screen use, they’re likely to respect your decision and copy your actions.

 Final thoughts from Kami

 The internet and video games can be fun, social spaces, providing children with a creative outlet from a young age.
 Digital media has become the primary means through which young people play, communicate, receive, create, share information, and express themselves - it’s important to allow your child access to these spaces.

 As a parent, there’s little point in overly obsessing about how many minutes a day your children are spending with screens.
 Most social media platforms have age limits or specific children’s interfaces in place, so it’s easy to ensure your child is consuming age-appropriate content.

 As long as you understand what digital media your child is engaging with, you can feel secure knowing that what they’re watching, playing, and reading is high-quality and safe.